indicwiki-iiit/Football-players/README.md

 > Github folder Link:

 This file contains code for reading the dataset and generating a pickle file
+## sample article
+> Github folder Link:
+This is the sample for male football players
+> Github folder Link:
+This is the sample for female football players
 ## genXML.py
 > Github folder Link: